nebrius/react-strapped/README.md

 ## Getting Started

 React Strapped works by creating a React context to hold bootstrap data, and special hooks for accessing this data.
-We call an instance of provider+hooks associated with a piece of bootstrap data a "strap."
+We call an instance of provider+hooks associated with a piece of bootstrap data a set of "straps," and a "strap" is a single piece of data accessible via specially created hooks.
 Unlike other state management libraries, these contexts are intentionally designed so that more than one can be used at a time and with each other.
 We'll see this in action in the next section.

 ### Simple example